nixzhu/Coolie/README.md

 $ ./.build/debug/coolie -i test.json --model-name User --model-type class
 ```

+Also `--argument-label` and `--json-dictionary-name` options are available for class.

-If you need more information for debug, append a `--debug` option in the command.
+If you need more information for debug, append a `--debug` option in all the commands.

 ## Contact